MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-train-model.md

 ---
-title: Train and publish your binary classification model -  AI Builder | Microsoft Docs
+title: Train and publish your prediction model -  AI Builder | Microsoft Docs
-description: Walks you through the steps needed to train your binary classification model, and leads you to the next steps.
+description: Walks you through the steps needed to train your prediction model, and leads you to the next steps.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps